WSE Remote Work Information

 Everyone should read this part, no matter their role or responsibility.

-• Get organized.
-Think about all the routines you follow in your job — passwords, paperwork, hallway conversations, network drives, phone numbers, morning coffee.
+• Think about all the routines you might follow in your job — passwords, paperwork, hallway conversations, network drives, phone numbers.
 All of these can be compensated for when working remotely, but it’s MUCH easier to figure out what’s important and how to replicate it if you break it down before changing your routine.

 • Practice, occasionally but regularly.
 Software versions update, things change.
 It’s much better to figure out your remote work strategy in a low-pressure situation than when trying to teach a class of expectant students or when a budget is due.
 You will want to have that annoying software update kick off an hour before you need to do the video conference rather than in the middle of an important presentation.

-• If you have one, get in the habit of bringing home your laptop from the office every day.
+• If you are hybrid, get in the habit of bringing home your laptop from the office every day.
 You never know when you might need to work remotely.

-• The decision to bring home your IT equipment from your desk is negotiated between the employee and their supervisor.
+• If you are transitioning from being in the office to being remote or hybrid, the decision to bring home your IT equipment from your desk is negotiated between the employee and their supervisor.
 Damaged or lost equipment will be charged back to the employee’s department.
 University policy is that each employee has equipment for one primary workspace, so for hybrid workers supervisors and employees need to decide how to allocate their equipment between their work locations.
 Duplicate monitors and docks will not be provided by the University.
 More information about the University hybrid workspace policy is available.

 Things to check for any remote user